PM2

 Contingencies = Collateral Contingencies + Perp Contingency + Option Contingency

-maxLoss = min(Regular Scenario PNL, Tail Scenario PNL, Skew Scenario PNL, Forward PNL)
+maxLoss = min(Regular Scenario PNL, Tail Scenario PNL, Skew Scenario PNL, Forward PNL)and

 Oracle Contingencies are typically zero and only add to initial margin requirements, i.e. they do not change margin requirements for already open positions, but may block opening new positions.